Thiol: Structure and bonding

 Thiols having the structure R−S−H, in which an alkyl group (R) is attached to a sulfhydryl group (SH), are referred to as alkanethiols or alkyl thiols.
 Thiols and alcohols have similar connectivity.
 Because sulfur atoms are larger than oxygen atoms, C−S bond lengths—typically around 180 picometres—are about 40 picometers longer than typical C−O bonds.
 C−S−H angles approach 90°, whereas the angle for the C−O−H group is more obtuse.
 In solids and liquids, the hydrogen-bonding between individual thiol groups is weak, and thus thiols are more volatile than the corresponding alcohols.
 The main cohesive forces for thiols involves Van der Waals interactions between the highly polarizable divalent sulfur centers.

 The S−H bond is much weaker than the O−H bond as reflected in their respective bond dissociation energies (BDE).
-For CH_{3}S−H, the BDE is 366 kJ/mol, while for CH_{3}O−H, the BDE is 440 kJ/mol.
-Hydrogen-atom abstraction from a thiol gives a thiyl radical with the formula RS^{•}, where R = alkyl or aryl.
+For CH3S\sH, the BDE is 366 kJ/mol, while for CH3O\sH, the BDE is 440 kJ/mol.
+Hydrogen-atom abstraction from a thiol gives a thiyl radical with the formula RS^{•}|, where R = alkyl or aryl.